 James Bond just can’t get enough of Istanbul with three 007 movies having now been filmed here.
 ‘From Russia With Love‘ (1963) (below) was the beginning of the secret agents love affair with the city as two busty belly dancers sweated it out in the name of

 trying to win his affections.
-The huge atmospheric subterranean-like Basilica Cistern (above right) is a nice cool break from the heat and used to store the city’s water supply.
+The huge atmospheric subterranean-like Basilica Cistern (above) is a nice cool break from the heat and used to store the city’s water supply.
 It is actually beneath Aya Sofya but in the film it’s situated under the Russian Consulate and is where Bond and Kerim Bey escape with the Lektor decoding machine.

-The Maidens Tower on a tiny islet off the coast at Uskudar (above right) featured in ‘The World Is Not Enough’ (1999) and is where ‘M’ (Judi Dench) is taken prisoner.
+The Maidens Tower on a tiny islet off the coast at Uskudar (above) featured in ‘The World Is Not Enough’ (1999) and is where ‘M’ (Judi Dench) is taken prisoner.
 As well as Spice Bazaar Bond also visits the Grand Bazaar where he is driven to meet Ali Kerim in ‘From Russia With Love‘ but that wouldn’t be his last visit to the place.
-In ‘Skyfall‘ Bond pursues assailant Patrice in a high-speed chase through the crowded Eminonu Square and onto the famous Grand Bazaar where the thrilling action takes place both on the rooftops (below left) and inside what is one of the largest and oldest covered markets in the world.
+In ‘Skyfall‘ Bond pursues assailant Patrice in a high-speed chase through the crowded Eminonu Square and onto the famous Grand Bazaar where the thrilling action takes place both on the rooftops (below) and inside what is one of the largest and oldest covered markets in the world.
 Fear not as no damage was done to the roof tiles for reinforced steel roof panels were used to carefully protect the historic structure.
 They filmed scenes in the bazaar on Sundays and paid the owners to keep their shops open.

-It doesn’t end there though for the very same rooftop was also in ‘Taken 2‘ and ‘The International‘ (2009); the latter starring Clive Owen (below right) and Naomi Watts as agent and attorney respectively.
+It doesn’t end there though for the very same rooftop was also in ‘Taken 2‘ and ‘The International‘ (2009); the latter starring Clive Owen (below) and Naomi Watts as agent and attorney respectively.
 Owen’s character travels to Istanbul to try and expose corruption in a merchant bank but finds himself fleeing from assassins.

 Topkapi Palace Museum is very much part of the tourist trail and is usually packed.
 This place played host to Peter Ustinov and co in the 1964 film ‘Topkapi‘ (below) in which they attempt to steal an emerald-encrusted dagger.
 You even get scanned on the way in which is presumably to stop anyone trying to repeat the antics of that movie.